-The latest in our series about man’s fascination with psychedelics.
+The first in our series about man’s fascination with psychedelics.
 Is there a potential for drugs like these to be used for treatment?

 In the previous article about mushrooms we took a look at the ritual use of hallucinogens from ancient cultures to the hippy movement of the 1960’s and 70’s.
 During the “civil rights era,” in places like Haight Ashbury, California, many men and women casually took mushrooms.
 To some, this drug might have seemed to be nothing more than a fun three to five hour trip with friends .
 Popular California locations were usually somewhere in nature… like on the beach, somewhere out in the Anza Borrego Desert, near east San Diego County, or maybe in the Big Sur National Forest.

 “It was all about getting high, seeing colors and expanding your perception of reality…and all the while getting a little closer to a sense or understanding of God than before you ever tried them (mushrooms),” said grandmother and retired nurse Julia Scanlon, in a recent interview at the Wyndham Assisted Living Community in Arroyo Grande, California.